 - Change the font size used in the message list

 - Enlarge font size in the Reading Pane

 - Redefine what marks an email as already "read"

 - Write your own rules for how messages appear

 - Reinstate the to-do bar

 When you first open your inbox, a default view appears, but it doesn't have to look this way.
 To see Oulook's many customization options, click the View tab on the ribbon toolbar and choose Change View.
 There are multiple preset views you can choose, like one that displays the most recent emails only.

 Also on the View tab, you can select Message Previews and choose Off to turn the preview off.
-Or, choose either 1, 2 or 3 to view that number of lines of the message text beneath its header.
+Or, choose either 1 Line, 2 Lines or 3 Lines to view that number of lines of the message text beneath its header.
 You can configure any of these options either for the current folder or for all mailboxes.